Airline History Museum: Lockheed L-1011 Tristar

 The museum announced in April 2009 that it was acquiring one of the last six remaining operational Lockheed L-1011 Tristar aircraft in the U.S., its donation to the museum made possible by Paul Pristo.

 FAA approval was granted to ferry the aircraft from Roswell, New Mexico, (ROW) to Kansas City, Missouri, (MKC).
 The aircraft arrived safely on January 30, 2010, shortly after 3:00 pm.
 This aircraft first flew in 1972 under the red-and-white colors of hometown airline TWA.
-Due to its large size, it is parked south of the museum's hangar at Wheeler Airport, the large tail hanging beyond the fence line surrounding the downtown airport's apron.
-The aircraft is currently, slowly being restored to operational service.
+Due to its large size, it was parked south of the museum's hangar at Wheeler Airport, the large tail hanging beyond the fence line surrounding the downtown airport's apron.
+The airframe was scrapped in May 2026.

-As the engines were already sold prior to the purchase of the Tristar, it currently sits without engines on the apron outside the museum.
-Attempts to source mid-life engines are underway, so it is hoped will at least be a complete, operational example.
-It is possible to see it fly again, but maintenance needed to keep it in a certifiable flying condition is very time-consuming and expensive.

-Although it can be easily viewed by the public, it is open for public access for special events only.

 Simulators

 Lockheed L-1011 Tristar Simulator

 A full-motion, working Lockheed L-1011 Tristar simulator was donated to the museum by Orbital Sciences Corporation; it was never installed and later removed from the museum's possession and transferred to a site in California.